-UPDATE: If you’re using the REAPER DAW, here’s a more recent post that provides a far more flexible approach in creating yet another “Poor Man’s Drumagog”, using only built-in functions.
+UPDATE: If you’re using the REAPER DAW, a link to a more recent post is directly below which provides a far more flexible approach in creating yet another “Poor Man’s Drumagog”, using only built-in functions.
 Not a single plugin is required!

 Ever receive improperly recorded drums for mixing, that just sound flat-out lousy?